aquestry/Nebula/README.md

 6. Stop and configure and then start again.

 ## Important Info:
-On start, Velocity will try to create a server on the first backend server via the Lobby-Template in the config and name it "Lobby-0".
+On start, Velocity will try to create a server on the first backend server via the Lobby-Template in the config.
-Later on, it will create more lobby servers according to the player count.
+Later on, it will create more lobby servers according to the player count limits defined in the config.
 ## In-Game Commands
 Nebula also supports in-game commands for admins to manage server instances directly within Minecraft.
 You dont have to use them, Nebula does handle the queue and lobby scalign on its own.